the-alchemist88/Cpp_helper_codes/conversion_ctor&UDC.md

 int main()
 {
 	Myclass m;														// no-args ctor will be called std::cout << "&m = " << &m << "\n";		// address of m
-	m = 35;									// Firstly, a temporary object will be created by Myclass(int x) ctor.
+	m = 35;																// firstly, a temporary object will be created by Myclass(int x) ctor
-											// Then copy assignment operator will be called for copying from temporary object to m.
+																				// then copy assignment operator will be called for copying from temporary object to m.
 Compare the address of objects copied from and copied to, on the output
 }																				// dtor of m will be called
 ```
 <ins>Possible Output</ins>
 Myclass() for this: 000000682FB6F5D4